Make sure your washing doesn't hang you out to dry

 Can you recall the last time you checked the recall list?

 Did you know that details of faulty appliances are added to recall lists by manufacturers?
-This is so that consumers can find out if their household appliances are in need to testing or replacement, but if there's no record of you owning a product, how are you going to find out this vital information?
+This is so that consumers can find out if their household appliances are in need of testing or replacement, but if there's no record of you owning a product, how are you going to find out this vital information?

 The answer?
 Register My Appliance.

-Top electrical safety tips:
+Top electrical safety tips

-- Never overload sockets.
+- Never overload sockets

-- Look out for frayed cables and wires and never use electrical goods with exposed wires.
+- Look out for frayed cables and wires and never use electrical goods with exposed wires

-- Switch off all appliances when they are not being used, and before going to bed.
+- Switch off all appliances when they are not being used, and before going to bed

-- Do not run cables underneath carpets or rugs.
+- Do not run cables underneath carpets or rugs

-A warning on why Lithium Batteries catch fire
+A warning on why lithium batteries catch fire

-With many products found in the home now being battery operated, we want to highlight the safe use, charging and disposal of batteries.
+With many products found in the home now being battery operated, we want to highlight the safe use, charging, and disposal of batteries.

-Lithium batteries are compact, lightweight batteries that hold considerable charge and fare well under constant discharge-recharge conditions.
-These types of batteries are found everywhere: Mobile phones, cameras, laptop and computers, electronic cigarettes and electric cars.
+Lithium batteries are compact, lightweight batteries that hold a considerable charge and fare well under constant discharge-recharge conditions.
+These types of batteries are found everywhere: Mobile phones, cameras, laptops and computers, electronic cigarettes, and electric cars.
 Although accidents are rare, those that do occur may be significant, resulting in a fire or even an explosion.
 If a battery is going to catch fire, the likely cause is thermal runaway.
 This is when a battery experiences an increase in temperature that eventually leads to cell short-circuiting or disintegration that can spark a fire.
 The temperature can quickly reach 500C (932F), at which point the cell catches fire, or it explodes.

 The risk of fire or explosion increases if the battery is exposed to hot conditions or the battery or internal component is compromised.
 You can lessen the risk of an accident in several ways:

-- Avoid storing at high temperatures: Don't keep batteries in hot vehicles, don’t allow a blanket to cover your laptop and don’t keep your cell phone in a warm pocket.
+- Avoid storing at high temperatures: Don't keep batteries in hot vehicles, don’t allow a blanket to cover your laptop, and don’t keep your cell phone in a warm pocket

-- Use the correct manufacturers charger.
+- Use the correct manufacturer's charger

-- Do not place phones or electronic cigarettes under pillows or blankets whilst charging.
+- Do not place phones or electronic cigarettes under pillows or blankets whilst charging

-- Avoid keeping all your items containing lithium-ion batteries together - although having lithium-ion batteries in close proximity does not increase the risk of a fire, if there is an accident, the other batteries can catch fire and make the situation worse.
+- Avoid keeping all your items containing lithium-ion batteries together - although having lithium-ion batteries in close proximity does not increase the risk of a fire, if there is an accident, the other batteries can catch fire and make the situation worse

-- Avoid overcharging your batteries.
+- Avoid overcharging your batteries

 We want to ensure that all batteries are being disposed of appropriately.
 When crews carry out Safe and Well Visits, we ensure that they do not place batteries from old smoke alarms in the occupier’s bin.
 They should be left with the occupier who should be informed that disposal of batteries should be carried out in accordance with local council guidelines.